 1. Gather Your Ideas To Organize Your Blog Post Content

 It really pays off to think about the structure of your piece before you actually start writing.
 The structure is the skeleton of your text: it will help the reader grasp the main idea of your text.
 In this post, I will give practical tips to help you set up a nice and clear text structure.

 2. Categorize and Order Your Content

 There are different ways to categorize ideas in your content that will increase your SEO.
 You can use chronology, go from easy to hard, choose to focus on a problem/solution format, or focus on a theme to help create your blog post structure.
-Whatever you decide, create an outline at minimum so you can stay on topic and enhance your SEO score.
+Whatever you decide, first create an outline so you can stay on topic and enhance your SEO score.

 Powerful paragraphs are crafted from good content.
 First, gather your ideas, bundle them together, then see if there is some way to order them.
 Powerful writing is powerful writing whether it appears on a blog or in a book.
 Ordering ideas makes your text easier to scan and helps readers decide if they want to read further, and Google loves lists!
 Most content can be bundled and grouped into different categories and it will really help to keep your post focused on a topic.